X Close Icon

 We are owned by 11 Local Government Pension Scheme (LGPS) pension funds, our Partner Funds.
 We recognise our role as a long-term and responsible investor.

-When considering human rights matters, we believe all companies should abide by the UN Global Compact Principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.
-Companies should have processes in place to identify and manage human rights risks across their business and supply chain.
-We use third-party data to assess environment, social and governance (ESG) risks across our investments, including UN Global Compact breaches and controversies.
+We are clear that all companies should abide by the UN Global Compact Principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises on Responsible Business Conduct.
+Modern slavery can be found in any industry and we expect all companies to have robust processes that identify and mitigate human rights risks across their operations and supply chain.

-voting approach.
+Our approach results in analysis that feeds into our engagement and voting approach on human rights.
 Further detail on our voting approach is included in our Corporate Governance and Voting Guidelines.

-• ‘Votes against Slavery’, a collaboration led by Rathbones to engage with FTSE 350 companies which are not compliant with section 54 of the Modern Slavery Act 2015
+Border to Coast has endorsed Advance, a PRI-led initiative to protect and enhance risk-adjusted returns by advancing progress on human rights through investor stewardship.
+During 2024, we supported ‘Votes against Slavery’, a collaboration led by Rathbones to engage with FTSE 350 companies which are not compliant with the Modern Slavery Act 2015.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2024.
-It was approved by the Board on 18 September 2024.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2025.
+It was approved by the Board on 16 September 2025.

 Chris Hitchen